edalorzo/fundamental-programming/README.rst

     }
  }

 Note: the use of the ``@JsonValue`` value annotation is fundamental here.
 Without it a ``AccountNumber("1-234-567-890")`` would be serialized as ``{number: "1-234-567-890"}`` instead of just ``"1-234-567-890"``.
-This latter is the way a value object should be serialized though.
+This latter is the way a value object should be serialized, though.

-It is fundamental that value objects have proper implementations of ``equals``, ``hashCode`` and ``toString``.
+Fundamentally, value objects have proper implementations of ``equals``, ``hashCode`` and ``toString``.
 For a review of how to do this the right way I'd recommend a reading of related chapters in `Effective Java`_.
 Alternatively, to make you life simpler, consider using Apache Commons `EqualsBuilder <https://commons.apache.org/proper/commons-lang/javadocs/api-release/org/apache/commons/lang3/builder/EqualsBuilder.html>`_, `HashCodeBuilder <https://commons.apache.org/proper/commons-lang/javadocs/api-release/org/apache/commons/lang3/builder/HashCodeBuilder.html>`_ and `ToStringBuilder <https://commons.apache.org/proper/commons-lang/javadocs/api-release/org/apache/commons/lang3/builder/ToStringBuilder.html>`_.

 Use Java 8 Optional When Possible
 ---------------------------------